These Kids Wear Crowns

-These Kids Wear Crowns is a Canadian power pop and pop-rock band, formed in 2009 in Chilliwack, British Columbia, Canada.
+These Kids Wear Crowns was a Canadian power pop and pop-rock band, formed in 2009 in Chilliwack, British Columbia, Canada.
 They were "discovered" on MuchMusic's disBand and signed to a contract with Capitol Records/EMI.
-They have performed with acts such as Hedley, Faber Drive, Forever the Sickest Kids, Good Charlotte and Lights.
-The band's debut single and music video "Break It Up" debuted at No. 60 on the Canadian Hot 100.
-They re-issued their EP on August 31, 2010.
+They have performed with acts such as Hedley, Faber Drive, Forever the Sickest Kids, Good Charlotte, and Lights.
+They re-issued their self-titled EP on August 31, 2010, originally released in 2009.

-In Fall 2010, These Kids Wear Crowns returned to the studio to record their full-length album, entitled Jumpstart, which was released on March 1, 2011.
-One of the singles released was a cover of the Whitney Houston song "I Wanna Dance With Somebody (Who Loves Me)" featuring Mexican actress and singer, Eiza González.
+In the fall of 2010, These Kids Wear Crowns returned to the studio to record their full-length album, entitled Jumpstart, which was released on March 1, 2011.
+The album features the singles "Break it Up" and "Jumpstart" and a cover of the Whitney Houston song "I Wanna Dance with Somebody", the latter two were certified Gold by Music Canada.
+Their second album Still Having Fun was released on November 17, 2015.